 Besides being thrifty, clip-on sunglasses reduce the amount of gear you need to carry.
 You won’t need to pack a bulky case to switch between your everyday glasses and prescription sunglasses when you go in or out.
 Most can easily slide into a slender pouch, and some can flip up for quick trips indoors.

 They’re not for everyone, but clip-on sunglasses are the height of convenience for driving, fishing, and other outdoor activities where seeing small details is critical.
 Different shapes, features and styles suit them to different situations.
-Keep reading to learn more.
-When you’re ready to buy, check our recommendations for the best clip-on sunglasses on the market.

 Perhaps the first question that needs to be answered is, do you need polarized lenses?
 If you need sunglasses frequently enough to be shopping for clip-ons, the answer is probably yes.

 Polarized lenses reduce the glare created by sunlight reflecting off your car’s windshield, water, snow, or any other reflective surface.
 Sunglasses that aren’t polarized don’t cut the surface glare, which can obscure critical details.
 Polarized lenses are safer for activities like driving and boating.
-They also make it easier to see below the water for activities like fishing.
+They also make it easier to see through the water for activities like fishing.

 Ultraviolet (UV) rays can damage more than just your skin.
 Damaging UVA and UVB rays have been linked to cataracts, macular degeneration, and other problems.
 Look for sunglasses that protect your eyes from at least 99% of both UVA and UVB rays.
 These rays can reflect off water, buildings, and even snow, so this eye protection is important year-round, no matter where you live.